libretime/libretime/docs/admin-manual/stream-configuration.md

 </mount>
 ```

-These mount point definitions mean that a client connecting to a URL such as *http://icecast.example.com:8000/stream.ogg* will first fall back to the `/live.ogg` mount point if it is available.
+These mount point definitions mean that a client connecting to a URL such as *http://icecast.example.com:8000/stream.ogg* will first fall back to the `/live.ogg` mount point if it's available.
 If not, the client will fall back in turn to the `/main` mount point for LibreTime playout.

 Setting the value of _fallback-override_ to 1 (enabled) means that when the `/live.ogg` mount point becomes available again, the client will be re-connected to it.
 If you wish to hide the `/main` and `/live.ogg` mount points from the public Icecast web interface, set the value of _hidden_ in each of these definitions to 1.